embeddedcc/bcs-docs/docs/ladder_logic.md

 ### Registers

 Register are internal virtual switches on the BCS.
 Registers can be normally open (NO) or normally closed (NC).
-Since registers are virtual switches, their status can be used to control other register, outputs, and processes.
+Since registers are virtual switches, their status can be used to control other registers, outputs, and processes.
 Registers can also be used to extend ladder logic between rungs, even if they are in another rung group.
 There are sixteen available registers, numbered 0-15.
 For more information on how registers can be used, see the examples later in this section.

 ![register icons](img/ladder_logic/registers.png)